-Segment information is presented for selected data from the statements of income and statements of cash flows for fiscal years 2017, 2016 and 2015.
-Segment information for selected data from the balance sheets is presented for the fiscal years ended December 29, 2017 and December 30, 2016.
-Our CEO, the chief operating decision maker, does not review total assets in his evaluation of segment performance and capital allocation.
+Segment information is presented for selected data from the statements of income and statements of cash flows for fiscal years 2018, 2017 and 2016.
+Segment information for selected data from the balance sheets is presented for the fiscal years ended December 28, 2018 and December 29, 2017.
+Our CEO, the chief operating decision maker, does not review total assets in her evaluation of segment performance and capital allocation.